exotime/CacheFS/README.md

 To Be Implemented
 ------------------
-There is currently no way to specify how much space on the small/fast disk to use.
-If the small disk runs out of space you are SOL.

 The time to complete write operations (or any fs modifications) is the time it takes to modify both the slow disk and the fast disk.
 This needs to be changed so that modification operations happen on the cache, and then go to the slow disk in the background.